 Some of these lessons I’m still learning.

 To this day, Colonel McKay continues to inspire me.
 I am inspired by the sheer number of people whose lives he has made a profound difference in.
-I’m inspired by the way he is doing everything in his power to live life to the full, to always keep moving forward, and to pass on whatever he can to whoever will listen.
+I’m inspired by the way he is doing everything in his power to live life to the full, to always keep moving forward, and to pass on whatever he can to whomever will listen.
 I’m inspired by my friends who are all still connected together because of our common experiences under the Colonel’s leadership.

 I’m inspired by the men and women my classmates have become.